atutko2/HackTheBox/Modules/UsingWebProxies/UsingWebProxies.md

 ## Encoding/Decoding

-This section brieflhy covers the decoder tools in Zap and Burp.
+This section briefly covers the decoder tools in Zap and Burp.
 Burp has a smart decoder tool so it should be easy to use.

 ## Proxying Tools